Winter Travel Tips: Think Warm Thoughts

-- Schedule an appointment with your doctor to discuss any health concerns related to your trip and update your Anaphylaxis Action Plan.
+- Schedule an appointment with your doctor to discuss any health concerns related to your trip and update your Allergy and Anaphylaxis Emergency Plan.

 - Going on a cruise?
 Notify the cruise line of food allergies when you book your trip.
 Some require six weeks notice for special dietary accommodations.
 Request a cabin with a refrigerator to store allergy-safe foods.

 - If you’re traveling by airplane, contact the airline to report your allergy and ask what foods and snacks are served on board.
 Make sure your epinephrine auto-injectors are clearly labeled for inspection at the security gate; bring a note from a doctor explaining your need to carry emergency medication.
 Always pack epinephrine auto-injectors in carry-on bags; keep them with you, not in an overhead compartment.